MaveyMa/twitter-ish/README.md

 # Project 6 - *Twitterish*

-Time spent: **10** hours spent in total
+Time spent: **16** hours spent in total

 ## User Stories

 The following **required** stories are completed:

 - [x] User can tap on a tweet to view it in a detail view, with controls to retweet, favorite, and reply (2pts)
-- [ ] User can compose a new tweet by tapping on a compose button.
+- [x] User can compose a new tweet by tapping on a compose button.
 (3pts)
-- [ ] When composing a tweet, user sees a countdown for the number of characters remaining for the tweet (out of 140) (2pt)
+- [x] When composing a tweet, user sees a countdown for the number of characters remaining for the tweet (out of 140) (2pt)
 - [x] User can view their profile in a *profile tab* (3pts)
 - Contains the user header view: picture and tagline
 - Contains a section with the users basic stats: # tweets, # following, # followers